Hello Amelie-Marie and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 Do you speak Japanese or English during your daily life in Japan?
 (Maybe you’ve learned a bit of Japanese before coming?)

 I speak both Japanese and English on a daily basis.
 I didn’t speak Japanese at all when I moved to Japan.
-I had tried studying a little, but without the immersion in the country, nothing would stick in my brain!
+I had tried studying a little, but without the immersion of being in the country, nothing would stick in my brain!

-Ahh I can understand that!
+Ahh, I can understand that!
 What do you prefer about living in Japan?

 Japan has become my home, so it’s hard to put a finger on what I really prefer.
 But I’d say that, as a woman, I feel safer in the street than I ever did in France.
 I don’t think Japanese society is the best place for women.
-But at least you don’t get catcalled, harassed or criticized for the clothes you are wearing.
-Public places are clearly for both men and women and I appreciate this respect.
+But at least you don’t get catcalled, harassed, or criticized for the clothes you are wearing.
+Public places are clearly for both men and women, and I appreciate this respect.

 What about the food?
 Do you like it?
 What are your favorite Japanese dishes?
 What do you think about food tours in Japan?

 I like most Japanese dishes, especially the everyday homemade food.
 In summer, I’ll go for soba.
-In winter, my favorite dish of all is the Japanese curry!
-I think food tours are a good way for tourists to get a better insight at Japanese food culture and a good way to navigate among all the restaurant choices here in Japan.
+In winter, my favorite dish of all is Japanese curry!
+I think food tours are a good way for tourists to get a better insight into Japanese food culture and a good way to navigate among all the restaurant choices here in Japan.

 One place you would recommend to people coming to Japan for vacation and why?